 Metaphyton growing near asian clam beds Photo: B. Allen Sometime in the 2000s, a new nuisance alga began to make an annual appearance during the summer months along the south shore of the lake.
 Metaphyton, a class of bright green filamentous algae is now proliferating in shallow nearshore waters.
 Metaphyton is not attached to the substrate and is free to move with water currents.
-When the lake level is low, or during strong summer winds, the metaphyton can wash up on beaches turning clean, white sand into a smelly, green shoreline during the peak of the summer visitor season.
+When lake level is low, or during strong summer winds, the metaphyton can wash up on beaches turning clean, white sand into a smelly, green shoreline during the peak of the summer visitor season.
 How did the metaphyton get here?
 Some metaphyton were known to be present in the lake in the 1910s.
-The difference now is that the concentrations and extent have increased, turning them into a nuisance species.
-The Asian clam invasion, which started in the early 2000s, around the same time that metaphyton became a nuisance, is one of the primary causes of this increase.
+The difference now, is that the concentrations and extent have increased, turning them into a nuisance species.
+The Asian clam invasion, which started in the early 2000s, around the same time that metaphyton became a nuisance, is one of the primary causes.
 The metaphyton blooms occur close to dense clam beds and high clam excretion rates of nutrients in summer occur just as the metaphyton begin to grow.
 The peak growth of metaphyton augmented with nutrients from Asian clams coincide with the height of the summer tourist season, typically in August, and may explain the increasing public comment about the condition of the nearshore.
 Whether it is the furry periphyton growth in the spring and its sloughed mats, or the washed up metaphyton, or both, public perception of Lake Tahoe's nearshore is important to us and to local management agencies.
 With support from the Nevada Division of State Lands, we are developing new remote sensing techniques for tracking both algal communities using an unmanned aerial vehicle (drone) and a helicopter.
 There is also a great need for input from the public to help us track the spread.
 You can assist monitoring efforts by recording your observations on our mobile Citizen Science Tahoe App (https://citizensciencetahoe.org).

 Metaphyton Detection Using a Helicopter and UAV The health of the lake is often judged by a narrow band of shallow water around its edge.
-The shore zone of Lake Tahoe is where the public interacts with the lake. În recent summers, metaphyton (unattached, filamentous algae) have been observed over the sandy bottom in nearshore waters of Lake Tahoe.
+The shore zone of Lake Tahoe is where the public interacts with the lake.
+In recent summers, metaphyton (unattached, filamentous algae) have been observed over the sandy bottom in nearshore waters of Lake Tahoe.
 Coupled with seasonal periphyton (attached algae) on shallow substrates, these algae degrade the aesthetic conditions of the nearshore of Lake Tahoe.
 In a study supported by the Nevada Division of State Lands' Lake Tahoe License Plate Program, TERC and other UC Davis scientists developed innovative metaphyton monitoring techniques through remote sensing utilizing a helicopter and an unmanned aerial vehicle (UAV) or drone.
 The helicopter-based surveys were shown to have great potential for rapidly visualizing the entire shoreline of Lake Tahoe in under two hours.
-Through helicopter imaging metaphyton were often "discovered" in surprising areas including on the Tahoe City shelf near the outlet and at Skyland on the southeast shore.
-Researchers were unaware of the extent of growth in those areas until viewed from above in the helicopter.
+Through helicopter imaging metaphyton were often "discovered" in surprising areas.